derrickdollesin/League-of-Legends-Data-Project/README.md

 In League of Legends (LOL), the "***visionscore***" has to do with "wards" placed by players around the map.
 These "wards" grant vision to areas of the map otherwise hidden to player view.
 Controlling more vision of the map allows for players to track enemy movement and obtain positional advantages against their enemies. "***Creep score***" is the number of minions and jungle monsters killed by a champion.
 These kills generate gold for players which allow them to get ahead of their opponents through bought items.|
 <br>
 <br>
-The central question I am interested in is: ***How much of an impact does the vision and creep score statline have on the other gaming metrics in the dataset?***
+The central question I am interested in is: ***How much of an impact does the vision and creep score statline have on the other gaming metrics in the LCK?***

 # Data Cleaning and Exploratory Data Analysis